-- 5 initiates from the area of transition between the mountain and foreland blocks (Fig. 3 A).
-In the foreland, it propagates outward and fans aggrade.
-Evenly spaced rivers (every ~10 km) build small fans and progressively lengthen their watershed towards hinterland through headward incision.
-The fans quickly merge into a bajada, on top of which the flow is distributive (Fig. 3B).
-At around 7.65 My, the mountain range becomes fully connected (i.e. all cells of the mountain block are connected to the base level through the river network) and the mountain outflux is dominated by a - 10 few large rivers (~5).
-In the meantime, aggradation continues in the foreland with a markedly conical pattern.
-The rivers situated at the easternmost and westernmost ends of the mountain range bend sharply to follow an along-strike course and quickly reach the open model boundaries, constrained by their short distance to a base-level outlet.
-In the following time steps, their watershed will increase in size by retreat of the drainage divide towards the middle of the range and the mountainous outlets of these streams will migrate towards the nearest border (Fig. 3 C).
-At this stage, the foreland - 15 deposits are mainly provided by a single central channel, the flow of which distributes sediments largely over the whole foreland, now clearly defining a megafan (the flow spanning 180° over the foreland).
-Several episodes of temporary entrenchment (< 50m) occur during the building phase.
-They either concern the lower parts of the fan being incised by headward incision (Fig. 3 D) or the apex being incised by the main stream (Fig. 3 E).
-In both cases, within a few hundred-thousand years the main stream has brought sufficient material to the entrenched - 20 zone to refill it and to overflow and become distributive again (Fig. 3 D and D').
-This cyclic pattern is expected on megafans (Leier et al., 2005) and shows that the code mimics the natural fluvial dynamics of these settings.
-On the long term, the mean elevation stabilizes in both the foreland and the mountain.
-From about 9 My, mean elevation stabilizes in the range (Fig. 3 B) but the elevation change remains slightly positive, which means that the - relief is eroded at a slower rate than the applied uplift rate (i.e. true topographic steady state is not reached).
-Aggradation - 25 continues in the foreland, although at slow pace (0.015 to 0.02 mm y-1 of mean elevation change), the timescale of aggradation is thus larger than that of the relief development.
-This is consistent with the observation of Babault et al. (2005) from an analog model.
+megafans (Leier et al., 2005) and shows that the code mimics the natural fluvial dynamics of these settings.

+In the long term, the mean elevation stabilizes in both the foreland and the mountain.
+From about 9 Myr, mean elevation stabilizes in the range (Fig. 3, B) but the elevation change remains slightly positive, which means that the relief is eroded at a slower rate than the applied uplift rate (i.e. true topographic steady state is not reached).
+Aggradation continues in the foreland, although at a slow pace (0.015 to $0.02 \text{ mm yr}^{-1}$ of mean elevation change); the timescale of aggradation is thus larger than that of the relief development.
+This is consistent with the observations of Babault et al. (2005) from an analog model.
 For them, aggradation in the foreland influences erosion of the mountain range by modifying the relative uplift rate (i.e. the difference between the uplift applied to the mountain block and the aggradation rate).
 Erosion of the range balances the continuously varying relative uplift rate, creating a "dynamic equilibrium" (Babault et al., 2005).
 A steady-state equilibrium (in which erosion rate equals uplift rate in the mountain) cannot be reached in such a landscape as long as aggradation occurs in the foreland.